 - Roll the dough out to about 6mm ( about 1/4 inch) and cut out shapes with floured cookie cutters.
 Transfer the cookies to the prepared trays and bake for 12-15 minutes, rotating the trays halfway through, until the cookies start getting coloured at the edges.
 Remove from the oven and leave to cool completely until firm.
 Repeat with the remaining dough.

-- Put the egg whites and cream of tartar in the bowl of your stand mixer.
+- Make the icing.
+Put the egg whites and cream of tartar in the bowl of your stand mixer.
 Start whisking on low speed until frothy.

 - Increase the speed and once the egg whites form soft peaks, start adding the icing sugar one tablespoon at a time.
 Continue to whisk until it forms firm peaks.
 The longer you whisk the stiffer the icing will become.
 Keep the royal icing covered otherwise it will quickly dry out.
 If the icing is too thin you can add more icing sugar.
 If too thick, thin it with a little lemon juice or water.
 You will want the icing to be quite thick if you are making a gingerbread house.